mcanouil/ggpacman/README.md

 ![](man/figures/README-ghost-shape-plot-1.png)<!-- -->

+Again, same as for Pac-Man, in order to know where the ghosts are supposed to look, I computed the differences of each successive positions of the ghosts and I added the corresponding directions.

 ``` r
 blinky_ghost <- tibble(x = c(0, 1, 1, 0, 0), y = c(0, 0, 1, 1, 0), colour = "Blinky") %>%
   unnest(c("x", "y")) %>%